Hero-OEC/Replit-Worldforge/replit.md

 ```
 Changelog:
+- July 1, 2025.
+Successfully completed migration from Replit Agent to standard Replit environment:
+  * Fixed all required packages and dependencies installation
+  * Application running cleanly on port 5000 with proper client/server separation and security practices
+  * Successfully connected to Supabase PostgreSQL database for persistent data storage
+  * All API endpoints functioning correctly with database persistence and proper authentication
+  * Implemented edit project functionality with popup dialog matching new project design
+  * Edit project dialog includes all fields (title, genre, status, description) with proper form validation
+  * Project cards now open edit dialog instead of navigating to project page when selecting "Edit Project"
+  * Migration completed successfully with full database functionality and enhanced user experience
+  * Hot reloading and development tools working perfectly for continued development
 - June 30, 2025.
 Successfully completed migration and Supabase database integration:
   * Fixed all required packages and dependencies installation
   * Application running cleanly on port 5000 with proper client/server separation and security practices